starship/starship/docs/de-DE/config/README.md

 ## Swift

 By default the `swift` module shows the currently installed version of [Swift](https://swift.org/).
-The module will be shown if any of the following conditions are met:
+Das Modul wird nur dann angezeigt, wenn eine der folgenden Bedingungen zutrifft:

 - The current directory contains a `Package.swift` file
 - The current directory contains a file with the `.swift` extension